openshift/training/docs/05-infrastructure-nodes.md

 We don't yet have any ready or available machines in the set because the instance is still coming up and bootstrapping.
-You can check `oc get machine -n openshift-cluster-api` to see when the instance finally starts running.
+You can check `oc get machine -n openshift-machine-api` to see when the instance finally starts running.
 Then, you can use `oc get node` to see when the actual node is joined and ready.
 If you're having trouble figuring out which node is the new one, take a look at the `AGE` column.
 It will be the youngest!